Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 If your BMI is under 30, you are likely to see good results from skin tightening to address those fat pockets resistant to diet and exercise.

-With a BMI over 40, we may advise you to enter a weight loss program before proceeding with any kind of cosmetic surgery.
+With a BMI over 35, we may advise you to enter a weight loss program before proceeding with any kind of cosmetic surgery.
+Candidates with BMIs between 30-40 qualify for the Orbera Weight-Loss Balloon.

 Ultimately, it’s best to meet with a plastic surgeon to decide between radio frequency assisted non-surgical skin tightening and a tummy tuck.
-Get started today by scheduling a consultation with our plastic surgeon in Nashville or Memphis.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.